 If you’re only using Google demand you can expect these impressions to go unfilled.
 However, if you’re using header bidding or if you switch header bidding there is a solution to this problem.
 By connecting your website to other ad exchanges and SSPs that don’t require consent for Purpose 1, you can still fill the impression.
 Contact us to find out how Snigel’s AdEngine header bidding solution can do this for your site.

 The IAB requires CMPs to take over a significant portion of the user’s screen when they pop up.
 It is essential that the website is still visible underneath the CMP.
 Otherwise, users will not be drawn towards the page they tried to access.
 Failure to correctly configure this will lead to an increase in your bounce rate.

 Consent Management Platform loading speed

 A fast CMP provides a smooth user experience and makes gathering consent more frictionless.
-Snigel’s AdConsent CMP is localised server-side and delivered on-demand, leading to minimal requests and payload.
+Snigel’s AdConsent CMP is localized server-side and delivered on-demand, leading to minimal requests and payload.

 Digital privacy will continue to be a prime concern for lawmakers going forward.
 Publishers should expect increased security as a result.
-Our recommendation is to adopt a CMP in order to avoid fines and reduced fill rates from major demand partners like Google.
+Our recommendation is to adopt a Google certified and TCF compliant CMP in order to avoid fines and reduced fill rates from major demand partners like Google.

-Snigel’s AdConsent CMP is purpose built for publishers that rely on ad revenue.
-It’s IAB approved and TCF2.0 compatible.
-To find out if you’re ready for TCF 2.0 check out our guide here.
-If you’d like to find out more about how we can minimize your bounce rate and lost revenue get in touch here.
+As a Google Certified Publishing Partner, Snigel has an in-depth understanding of Google's policies and regulations.
+Dedicated to remaining up-to-date with the dynamic realm of user consent and transparency, Snigel’s AdConsent CMP is purpose-built for publishers that rely on ad revenue - it’s Google certified, IAB approved, and TCF v2.2 compatible.
+If you’d like to find out more about how we can minimize your bounce rate and lost revenue get in touch with us.